GiorgosXou/SCTG/README.md

 Tested, on Arch linux with i3 btw 🤓

 # Disclaimer
-This is just a crappy implimentation of a nice idea that i had.
+This is just a crappy implementation of a nice idea that i had.
 Don't get anything at this alpha version too seriously

 # Outro
 If you use linux you might need to install libnotify too. here's a silly screenshot example: